 Also noted included in the Edit Panel view tabs, all the way to the right, is the Zip Code tab.
 Click here to reset the origin and capabilities of your ZIP code layer.

 MapBusinessOnline comes with Census ZCTA ZIPs turned on.
 For greater flexibility in generating ZIP code territories try USPS ZIP codes with fillers.
 This will allow your territories blend in with national park areas.
 You’ll see explanations of the various zip code layer options listed there as well.
 An interactive ZIP code map like MapBusinessOnline is a great way to display and analyze business details.
+Read more about ZIP codes here.

-Jump right in to MapBusinessOnline and create some maps using various aspects of the Map & Data box controls as well as the Master Toolbar.
+Jump right into MapBusinessOnline and create some maps using various aspects of the Map & Data box controls as well as the Master Toolbar.
 This is a great way to learn how MapBusinessOnline can help you use business mapping software to support your business.

 The Map App includes the new Map Viewer app for non-subscriber map sharing.